Food politics: Big food

 The director general of the World Health Organization, in a speech given at the 8th Global Conference on Health Promotion in Helsinki, Finland in June 2013, noted that the public health community's efforts to combat chronic diseases such as diabetes, hypertension and cardiovascular disease are pitted against the economic interests of the powerful food industry.

+Moreover, major investors can hold interests across both food and pharmaceutical companies, potentially creating a "win-win" in which food-related health problems and their treatment generate value across the same investment portfolios.

 Marketing and other strategies of the food industry have been compared to those of the tobacco industry at the height of its influence in the consumer marketplace.
 In response, the food industry has engaged in some voluntary efforts to improve the nutritional content of their foods.
 In 2005, General Mills announced a plan to ensure that all of its breakfast cereals contained at least eight grams of whole grain per serving.
 In 2006, Campbell Soup Company announced an initiative to reduce sodium in its products by at least 25 percent.
 Due to slumping sales, Campbell's acknowledged that it was adding more sodium back into some of its soups in 2011.

 The World Health Organization published a report in 2022 which highlights food marketing is especially prevalent where children are and what they watch on TV.
 Predominantly promoting ultra-processed food which includes sugar-sweetened beverages, and chocolate and confectionery.
 It confirms food marketing is pervasive, persuasive and bad for health.